 4. Will the photographer create a detailed shot list?
 (See Wedding Day Photo Timeline Page)

 Lots of photographer create a list to ensure no important photo is missed during the commotion and excitement of the big day.
 We have you complete a planning form that includes the names of all the important people who will be at your wedding so that we can make sure we include them in appropriate kinds of photos rather than try to fit everyone into a certain styled photo.
 Instead we discuss with you the plans for the day and fit these images into the best times for them.
-You can add to the form leading up to the day and of course we're always available for spontaneous requests throughout your day.
+You can add to the form all the way up to the day.
+Take an honest look at what people really matter and fill your photographer in on situations/relationships he or she might need to be aware of to prevent awkward moments, and to ensure that he or she can get the shots that matter most.
+And of course we're always available for spontaneous requests throughout your day.

 5. What kind of lighting will be used?

 Whether you have an indoor or outdoor wedding, you’ll want to make sure your photographer has professional grade lighting equipment to deliver the images your wedding deserves.
 We have multiple kinds of lighting equipment that we bring to every wedding because the lighting needs can vary so much from day to day and place to place.